 A website is alot like an industrial building — it requires a strong foundation to build upon, and a blueprint for executing the vision.
 On the world wide web, blueprints are apparent in the form of sitemaps and page structures.
 These concepts are presented in many variations.
 The goal of each of them is to plan your website structure, and communicate its information to search engine crawlers.
 Examples of site structure variations include:

 - Link Structure: Your internal link structure should invite users to easily navigate between child/silo pages and parent pages

-- Page Hierarchy: Your website should have main pages, parent pages, and child/silo pages, each of which makes logical sense to the user
+- Page Hierarchy: Websites should have main pages, parent pages, and child pages, each of which makes sense to the user

 - URL Structure: Your URLs should follow your page hierarchy, with child/silo URLs being subsets of main URLs

 Many options exist for structuring your website.
 Whether you want to go with a linear structure, a webbed structure, or a simple hierarchy, Dallas / Fort Worth SEO can help get the job done.
 Our web design team is the best in the DFW Metroplex and we’ve designed all kinds of websites for all types of industries.
 We know that the sitemap and page structure sets the stage for subsequent tasks like SEO and web design, so we make sure to provide the attention to detail it requires.
 Call 800.231.4871 for sitemaps and page structures.

 The Purpose of a Sitemap

 A sitemap is a file, generally in XML format, that lists website pages and communicates content organization to search engines.
 Google details the process of uploading a sitemap which will optimize your site to be displayed on search engine results pages (SERPs).
 Some of the advantages to uploading a sitemap to your website include: